richardanewman/SpringMVCFilmCRUD/README.md

 ### Week 8 Homework Project for Skill Distillery

+This is a fork of our first pair programming project.
+The original repo can be found here: https://github.com/CMoreno04/SpringMVCFilmCRUD

+No additional work has been done on this fork since the project ended.

 ### Overview

 This is a team project: you will collaborate with your teammates to complete this project.